-The AeroNOx[TM] is intended for use in the electromagnetic environment specified below.
-The customer or user of the AeroNOx[TM] should ensure that it is used in such an environment.
+The AeroNOx is intended for use in the electromagnetic environment specified below.
+The customer or user of the AeroNOx should ensure that it is used in such an environment.

-EMISSIONS TEST COMPLIANCE ELECTROMACNETIC ENVIRONMENT - GUIDANCE RF Emissions CISPR 11 Group 1 The AeroNOx [TM] uses RF energy only for its internal function.
+EMISSIONS TEST COMPLIANCE ELECTROMACNETIC ENVIRONMENT - GUIDANCE RF Emissions CISPR 11 Group 1 The AeroNOx uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF Emissions CISPR 11 Class B The AeroNOxTM is suitable for use in all establishments, including domestic, and Harmonics IEC 61000-3-2 Class A those directly connected to the public low- Flicker IEC 61000-3-3 Complies buildings used for domestic purposes.
+RF Emissions CISPR 11 Class B The AeroNOx is suitable for use in all establishments, including domestic, and Harmonics IEC 61000-3-2 Class A those directly connected to the public low- Flicker IEC 61000-3-3 Complies voltage power supply network that supplies buildings used for domestic purposes.